nvinayvarma189/log-booster/README.md

 1. Only works for Python files
 2. Logging multi-cursor selections won't work.
 Only the first selection will be logged.
 3. Cannot invoke the insert before command through the command pallete.
-It is only accesible via the shortcut key (`ctrl+alt+b` or `cmd+alt+b`).
+It is only accessible via the shortcut key (`ctrl+alt+l` or `cmd+alt+b`).
 For more details, please see [this](https://stackoverflow.com/questions/43909741/can-i-pass-arguments-to-command-in-contributes-block)

 ## Contributions